 This calculator helps you compare two related measurements from the same subjects to determine if there's a statistically significant difference.
+Whether you have wide format data (two columns side by side) or long format data (subject ID, condition, and value columns), this calculator handles both formats.
 Perfect for before-and-after studies (weight loss, test scores, blood pressure), repeated measurements (twins, siblings, matched controls), or any situation where you have matched pairs of data.

-Ready to analyze your paired data?
-Start with our sample dataset to see how it works, or upload your own data to begin your analysis.
+Ready to analyze your paired data? or to see how it works, or upload your own data to begin your analysis.

 Paired T-Test is a statistical test used to compare two related/dependent samples to determine if there is a significant difference between their means.
 It's particularly useful when measurements are taken from the same subject before and after a treatment, or when subjects are matched pairs.